KaemonIsland/sql-cheatsheet/README.md

 Select everything from table B, along with any matching records from table A.

 `SELECT * FROM customer RIGHT JOIN orders ON customers.id = orders.customer_id;`

+## Many to Many connectors

+Connect two table in many:many relationship by introducing a third table that has a one:one relationship with each.

+Series Data <-> Reviews Data <-> Reviewers Data